flameshot-org/flameshot/README.md

 4. Then click "_Set Shortcut.._" and press <kbd>Prt Sc</kbd>.
 This will show as "_print_".

-Now everytime You press <kbd>Prt Sc</kbd> it will start the flameshot gui instead of the default application
+Now every time you press <kbd>Prt Sc</kbd>, it will start the Flameshot GUI instead of the default application.

 ## Considerations

 - Experimental Gnome Wayland and Plasma Wayland support.

-- If you are using Gnome you need to install the [Gnome Shell Extension Appindicator](https://github.com/Ubuntu/gnome-shell-extension-appindicator) extension in order to see the systemtray icon.
+- If you are using Gnome you need to install the [Gnome Shell Extension Appindicator](https://github.com/Ubuntu/gnome-shell-extension-appindicator) extension in order to see the system tray icon.

-- Press <kbd>Enter</kbd> or <kbd>Ctrl</kbd> + <kbd>C</kbd> when you are in a capture mode and you don't have an active selection and the whole desktop will be copied to your clipboard!
-Pressing <kbd>Ctrl</kbd> + <kbd>S</kbd> will save your capture in a file!
+- Press <kbd>Enter</kbd> or <kbd>Ctrl</kbd> + <kbd>C</kbd> when you are in a capture mode and you don't have an active selection and the whole desktop will be copied to your clipboard.
+Pressing <kbd>Ctrl</kbd> + <kbd>S</kbd> will save your capture to a file.
 Check the [Shortcuts](#keyboard-shortcuts) for more information.

-- Flameshot works best with a desktop environment that includes dbus.
-See this [article](https://wiki.archlinux.org/index.php/Flameshot#Troubleshooting) for tips on using Flameshot in a minimal window manager (dwm, i3, xmonad, etc)
+- Flameshot works best with a desktop environment that includes D-Bus.
+See this [article](https://wiki.archlinux.org/index.php/Flameshot#Troubleshooting) for tips on using Flameshot in a minimal window manager (dwm, i3, xmonad, etc).

-- In order to speed up the first launch of Flameshot (DBus init of the app can be slow), consider starting the application automatically on boot.
+- In order to speed up the first launch of Flameshot (D-Bus init of the app can be slow), consider starting the application automatically on boot.
     - Quick tip: If you don't have Flameshot to autostart at boot and you want to set keyboard shortcut, use the following as the command for the keybinding:
     ```sh
     ( flameshot &; ) && ( sleep 0.5s && flameshot gui )